 I had a fascination with psychology from a young age and a strong desire to help others, to make a difference in their lives somehow.
-Looking back, I would’ve become a psychiatrist if my mother hadn’t unknowingly talked me out of it.
+Looking back, I would’ve become a psychotherapist if my mother hadn’t unknowingly talked me out of it.
 “You’re already giving everyone in your life advice,” she’d say, “you’ll go mad if you do it all day at work!”
 She was probably right.
-I eventually stumbled upon Speech-Language Pathology and felt that it was right for me.
+I eventually stumbled upon Speech-Language Pathology and felt that it aligned with me.

 After a long internal struggle and much rumination, I decided to leave the field as I wasn't fulfilled in the work that I was doing.
 I could no longer ignore the constant voice inside my heart telling me that I was meant to be doing something else.
 I wanted more, but I just didn’t know what, or even how to make sense of it all.